Radio y Televisión de Andalucía: About RTVA

 Radio y Television de Andalucia (RTVA) is a provider of radio and TV in the south of Spain.
 It is a corporate public agency belonging to the Autonomous Government of Andalusia.
 Its origins go back to 1988 and 1989, when Canal Sur Radio and Canal Sur Televisión started broadcasting.

 RTVA began satellite broadcasting in February 1996.

 New stations were launched between 1996 and 1998, including Canal 2 Andalucía (now named Canal Sur 2), the second terrestrial television channel; Andalucía Televisión (trademark name of the satellite broadcasting), Radio Andalucía Información, Canal Fiesta Radio and the Fundación Audiovisual de Andalucía.

 In December 2021, RTVA began to operate 'CanalSurMás' (a streaming video on demand platform) in testing mode.

 Broadcasting

 Television

-The international channel of Canal Sur Television is available through the Internet and various satellites and payment platforms in Spain and Europe.
+The international channel of Canal Sur Television is available through the Internet and various satellites and payment platforms in Spain, Europe, Americas, Africa, Asia and Oceania.